dagrawa2/ssb_detection_ising/README.md

 ### Abstract

-We introduce the group-equivariant autoencoder (GE-autoencoder) -- a deep neural network method that locates phase boundaries in the Ising universality class by determining which symmetries of the Hamiltonian are broken at each temperature.
+We introduce the group-equivariant autoencoder (GE-autoencoder) -- a deep neural network (DNN) method that locates phase boundaries by determining which symmetries of the Hamiltonian have spontaneously broken at each temperature.
-The encoder network of the GE-autoencoder models the order parameter observable associated with the phase transition.
+We use group theory to deduce which symmetries of the system remain intact in all phases, and then use this information to constrain the parameters of the GE-autoencoder such that the encoder learns an order parameter invariant to these never-broken symmetries.
-The parameters of the GE-autoencoder are constrained such that the encoder is invariant to the subgroup of symmetries that never break; this results in a dramatic reduction in the number of free parameters such that the GE-autoencoder size is independent of the system size.
+This procedure produces a dramatic reduction in the number of free parameters such that the GE-autoencoder size is independent of the system size.
-The loss function of the GE-autoencoder includes regularization terms that enforce equivariance to the remaining quotient group of symmetries.
+We include symmetry regularization terms in the loss function of the GE-autoencoder so that the learned order parameter is also equivariant to the remaining symmetries of the system.
+By examining the group representation by which the learned order parameter transforms, we are then able to extract information about the associated spontaneous symmetry breaking.
-We test the GE-autoencoder on the 2D classical ferromagnetic and antiferromagnetic Ising models, finding that the GE-autoencoder (1) accurately determines which symmetries are broken at each temperature, and (2) estimates the critical temperature with greater accuracy and time-efficiency than a symmetry-agnostic autoencoder, once finite-size scaling analysis is taken into account.
+We test the GE-autoencoder on the 2D classical ferromagnetic and antiferromagnetic Ising models, finding that the GE-autoencoder
+(1) accurately determines which symmetries have spontaneously broken at each temperature; (2) estimates the critical temperature in the thermodynamic limit with greater accuracy, robustness, and time-efficiency than a symmetry-agnostic baseline autoencoder; and
+(3) detects the presence of an external symmetry-breaking magnetic field with greater sensitivity than the baseline method.
+Finally, we describe various key implementation details, including a new method for extracting the critical temperature estimate from trained autoencoders and calculations of the DNN initialization and learning rate settings required for fair model comparisons.

 ### Description